 that depended on how much persecution they suffered.
 The early church was

-another’s hospitality, love, joy, faith and spirit.
+another’s hospitality, love, joy and faith.
 To the degree that they

 were persecuted was the degree that they worshipped God in people’s homes,

-which happened a lot.
-Persecution of this pervasion will return to the world again.
+being very common.
+Persecution of this pervasion will return to the Church as

 Worship at people’s homes is an inexpensive way to have church; there is almost no